stayawayinesctec/stayaway-app/README.md

 ```

 ### Component Tests
-For components testing we consider all tests made to the components render to check if they render as expected and respond to every user's interaction.
+For component testing, test will pass if screens render as expected and respond to user interaction.

-The choosed technology was [React Native Testing Library](https://github.com/callstack/react-native-testing-library).
+To build these tests we rely on [React Native Testing Library](https://github.com/callstack/react-native-testing-library).

 To run unit tests use the following command:
 ```sh